skywalker975/g5-2026-website/_pages/Data-Collection.markdown

 ### Integrated Datasets and Architecture of HERO

 The </b>HERO</b> system organizes humanitarian data and its analytical components around a unified, ready-to-use structure.
 The framework combines various dimensions of risk (IPC, conflict, displacement, meteorological data, market prices, media signals, and vegetation health) by directly aligning them with food security assessment periods.

+---
+In </b>HERO</b>, the IPC (Integrated Food Security Phase Classification) assessment table acts as this spine.
+Here is a breakdown of why this architectural choice was made and how it works technically: